Cold Creek Fire forces several road closures, 0% containment

 BENTON COUNTY, WA - The Cold Creek Fire has moved away from the roadway and SR-24 westbound is now open.
 WSDOT says eastbound SR-24 will open by 6:30 p.m.
 SR-240 will remain closed from milepost 0, at the junction of SR-24 to milepost 20, at SR-225, just north of Richland.
 An estimated end time for other closures is still not yet available.

-The fire started on SR-24 by Cold Creek.
+Benton County Sheriff's Office says the fire started on SR-24 near Cold Creek.
 The fire is suspected to have been started by a semi truck dragging something, causing multiple spot fires along the roadway.
 The high winds pushed the fire southeast, and the Department of Natural Resources reported it to be at 1,000 acres.

 There is 0% containment at this time, and an aircraft is assisting in putting out the fire.
 Resources from the US Forest Service are assisting with controlling the fire.